ami-day/CV/README.md

 ## Hobbies

-I like to travel and explore cultures different to my own, which reflects my love of diving into the unknown and learning new skills, information and mindsets.
+I love to travel and explore cultures different to my own, which reflects my love of diving into the unknown and learning new skills, information and mindsets.